f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h3>7: Protocol</h3>

-Selects which serial protocol to use.
-This can be GS-232 or SPID (rot2prog).
+Selects which protocol to use.
+This can be GS-232, SPID (rot2prog) or rotctld.

-<h3>8: Tolerance</h3>
+<h3>8: Connection</h3>

-Specifies a tolerance in degrees, below which, changes in target azimuth or elevation will not be sent to the rotator.
-This can prevent some rotators that have a limited accuracy from making unbeneficial movements.

-If this set to 0, every target azimuth and elevation received by the controller will be send to the rotator.
-If it is set to 2, then a change in azimuth of +-1 degree from the previous azimuth, would not be sent to the rotator.
+Selects whether to use a serial connection or TCP.

 <h3>9: Serial Port</h3>